-Note: A student may substitute MBA 661A-G Global Enterprise Management for up to four units of course work.
-Entrepreneurship Required Courses MBA 697 Entrepreneurship (4) MBA 695 The Business Plan (4) (Must be taken in conjunction with MBA 697) Elective Courses MBA XXX Additional Electives (4) Note: A student may substitute MBA 661A-G Global Enterprise Management for up to four units of course work.
-Global Business Required Course MBA 698 Global and Macroeconomic Environment.
-(4) Elective Courses Eight units are to be selected from the following courses: MBA 665 Cross-Cultural Management (2) MBA 683 International Marketing Management (4) MBA 692 International Business Law and Its Environment (4) Note: A student may substitute MBA 661A-G Global Enterprise Management for up to four units of course work.
-Finance Elective Courses Twelve units are to be selected from the following courses: MBA 600 Business Analysis with Financial Statements (2) MBA 601 Financing Small Business.
-(2) MBA 616 Global Capital Markets and Institutions (4) MBA 617 Valuation and Corporate Combinations (4) MBA 618 Investments and Portfolio Management(4)
+MBA 684 MBA 688 Business Negotiation and the Resolution of Conflict Creativity and Innovation for Leadership

+Note: A student units of course t may substitute MBA $661A$ - Z Global Enterprise Management for up to work. four

+Entreprene eurship

+Required Co ourses

+MBA 697 MBA 695 Entrepreneurship The Business Plan

+Elective Cou (4)

+MBA XXX Additional Electives

+Note: A studen units of course t may substitute MBA 661A-Z Global Enterprise Management for u work. p to fou

+Global Bus siness

+Required Co ourse

+MBA 698 Global and Macroeconomic Environment (4)

+Elective Cou Eight units urses s are to be selected from the following courses:

+MBA 616 Global Capital Markets and Institutions (4)

+MBA 665 Cross-Cultural Management (2)

+MBA 683 International Marketing Management

+MBA 692 International Business Law and Its Environment (4)

+Note: A studen units of course t may substitute MBA 661A-Z Global Enterprise Management for u work. p to fou

+Finance

+Elective Cou ırses

+Twelve un its are to be selected from the following courses:

+MBA 600 Business Analysis with Financial Statements (2)

+MBA 601 Financing Small Business

+MBA 616 Global Capital Markets and Institutions (4)

+MBA 617 Valuation and Corporate Combinations (4)

+MBA 618 Investments and Portfolio Management (4)

-Dispute Resolution
+Dispute Re esolution

+Required Co ourses

+MBA 684 Business Negotiation and the Resolution of Conflict Six required units from the Straus Institute: (4)

+Mediation Seminar

+Arbitration Course (one of three)

+Interviewing and Counseling (2)

+Elective Cou

+One elective course from the Straus Institute (2)